 To make the plum caramel, you're essentially making caramel and adding pureed plums to the mix.
 Sounds simple enough, right?

-Melt granulated sugar in a medium pot over medium-low heat until it starts to turn amber brown.
+Melt granulated sugar in a medium pot over medium-low heat until it starts to turn amber-brown.
 Keep a close eye on the sugar since it can quickly burn.
-Once it's at the perfect color, add the fruit puree off heat.
+Once it's at the perfect color, add the fruit puree off the heat.
 Continue to cook the caramel until it thickens, then finish it with butter, vanilla, cinnamon, and salt.
 Let the caramel cool completely.